Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 Current plugins:
 ================
-* XMPP  -- Stable XMPP provider (as I've received no external bug reports and it has worked well for me for over a month)
+* XMPP  -- Stable XMPP provider (well, as stable as Net::XMPP is, anyways).
+See issue #2
 * IRC   -- Still WIP, don't use this, as it is completely untested and currently no-op on send.
 * Slack -- Works presuming you have an incoming WebHook URL, much like CpanelRicky's MatterMost plugin.